microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 ## Getting started

-This project uses git submodules to integrate upstream dependencies.
-When cloning this repo, use `git clone --recursive` to update submodules at the same time.
+This project uses git submodules to integrate upstream dependencies, and you must ensure submodules are updated before opening the solution in Visual Studio.
+When cloning this repo, use `git clone --recursive` to update submodules at the same time (Note that you may need to specify a specific branch with `-b <branchname>` as well).

 If you clone without the "--recursive" switch, run `git submodule update --init` to manually update submodules.

-You can build Vipr and its dependencies by executing `.\submodule\Vipr.build.cmd` from a Windows command prompt.

 You can now work with the vipr-t4-writer solution as usual.
+If you encounter problems, make sure NuGet packages and project references are all up-to-date.

 > Note: We will integrate Vipr via public NuGet packages when these become available.